-Sulfur dioxide was measured at four stations during 2017 by APCD in Colorado: Welby, La Casa, CAMP, and Highway 24 (Colorado Springs).
+Sulfur dioxide was measured at four stations during 2019 by APCD in Colorado: Welby, La Casa, CAMP, and Highway 24 (Colorado Springs).
+Sulfur dioxide generally follows the same pattern as that for CO, typically being lower in concentration during the warmer months and higher in concentration during the colder months.